Justifying1/DSA-Assignment-/doc_1.md

     The program follows a stack data structure to keep count of opening brackets in formula.

-    A data structure called stack is declared as the struct Stack with:
+    A data structure called stack is declared as the struct Stack with :

    . items: an array of characters in fixed size of maximum size MAX = 100 to hold opening brackets ( (, [, {).